Want to increase the number of livestock farmers in your area raising grass-fed beef and pasture-raised pork and poultry?

 Why do we need the New Markets for State-Inspected Meat and Poultry Act?

-New Markets for State-Inspected Meat and Poultry Act (sometimes referred to as the Rounds Act, after Sen. Mike Rounds, one of its original co-sponsors), would allow meat processed in many state-inspected slaughterhouses and other state-inspected facilities to be sold across state lines.
+New Markets for State-Inspected Meat and Poultry Act (sometimes referred to as the Rounds Act, after its sponsor Sen. Mike Rounds), would allow meat processed in many state-inspected slaughterhouses and other state-inspected facilities to be sold across state lines.

 Currently, there are 27 states with inspection programs, certified by the USDA’s Food Safety Inspection Service (FSIS), which meet or exceed federal inspection standards.
 But under current regulations, meat processed at these FSIS-approved facilities are aren’t allowed to be sold across state lines.